knchaffin/Meander/README.md

 # Meander
 Meander plugin module for VCV Rack.
+This document contains the manual, change-log and appendix of progression presets, in that order.

 ![Meander](./res/Meander.png)